apache/druid/docs/querying/sql-window-functions.md

 There are known issues where ORDER BY only works on ascending order and certain options may cause errors.

-Set the context parameter `windowsAreForClosers: true` to use window functions.
+Set the context parameter `enableWindowing: true` to use window functions.

 :::